 There’s a lot to consider in an RV floor plan, so definitely spend the most time on this particular consideration.

-While all Class C’s are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a Class C that can boondock efficiently.
+While all Class C’s are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a Class C able to boondock efficiently.
 If you’re planning some remote destinations, you may not want the biggest and best Class C out there!

 If you’re planning on hitting the road with few plans, I always think it’s smart to err on the side of caution when it comes to the length of your rig.
 The last thing you need is to pull onto a rural road that can’t accommodate the length or width of your Class C!